 A labour of love – young German couple restore precious family legacy

 This is exactly the case with Max Mues and Carlotta Bastian.
-Max is descended from a noble family of Bohemian origin whose beginnings stretch back to at least the 14th century.
-Carlotta is his girlfriend.
+Max is descended from a noble family of Bohemian origin whose beginnings stretch at least back the 14th century.
+Carlotta (Lotta) is his girlfriend.
 Both grew up and lived in Germany until they made their decision to start anew in a chateau that Max’s father got back through restitution.

 The estate is located along the Elbe River within the town of Neratovice, less than 30km from Prague.
-It is the original seat of the Lobkowitzs, a family that produced several influential statesmen as well as a passionate lover of music to whom Beethoven dedicated his 3rd Symphony.
-During the 19th century, it was also briefly the home of František Palacký - one of the most prominent members of the Czech National Revival movement.
+It is the original seat of the Lobkowitzs, a family that produced several influential statesmen, as well as a passionate lover of music to whom Beethoven dedicated his 3rd Symphony.
+During the 19th century, it also briefly served as the home of František Palacký – one of the most prominent members of the Czech National Revival movement.

-The chateau and its associated buildings take up several hectares of space and just the walk from the main entrance gate to the couple’s provisional living spaces takes us several minutes.
+The chateau and its associated buildings take up several hectares of space.
+Just the walk from the main entrance gate to the couple’s provisional living spaces takes us several minutes.
 But don’t let the size and history fool you.
-A single look at the buildings indicates that many are in a severely run-down state.
+A single look at these buildings indicates that many of them are in a severely run-down state.
 Taken from the family after the Communists seized power in Czechoslovakia, the house was insufficiently maintained for decades.
 Damp walls, peeled plastering and empty interiors, often with exposed brick and stone, indicate that it has seen better days.

 After we enter one of the few rooms that are currently liveable in an outhouse of the chateau, Max says that the estate was placed back into Lobkowitz hands during the 1990s.